Salt Lake West Side Stories: Post Twelve

 by Brad Westwood

 The Salt Lake County Courthouse was built a block north of the park on 156 West and 200 South.
 The county constructed the jail right next to the courthouse.
-Saint Mary’s Academy, a Catholic girls’ school, sat just east of the courthouse on 146 South and 200 West.
+St. Mary’s Academy, a Catholic girls’ school, sat just east of the courthouse on 146 South and 200 West.
 St. Mary’s drew in new students by publishing newspaper advertisements, some that ran as far north as Butte, Montana, inviting Roman Catholic parents to send their daughters to St. Mary’s.
 Additionally, Salt Lake City’s First Baptist Church sat diagonally from St. Mary’s and faced southwest from the courthouse.
 Many non-Mormon congregations first gained strength in the west side.

 “St. Mary’s Academy drew in new students by publishing newspaper advertisements, some that ran as far north as Butte, Montana, inviting Roman Catholic parents to send their daughters to St. Mary’s.”